krishaamer/green-filter-research/research/literature/fintech.md

 Comparative data on needed climate investment and other valuable assets; all figures in trillions of USD Stephanie Aaronson and Aaron Tilley (2023)

-However, the needed investment doesn’t seem so large, coming in at 2.5-5.2 % of the global GDP, if we compare it to the *per year* Global Gross Domestic Product (GDP) estimated at around 100 Trillion USD in 2022 and growing to 105 Trillion USD in 2023 (Aaron O’Neill, 2023; International Monetary Fund, 2023).
+The needed investment doesn’t seem so large, around 2.5-5.2 % of the global GDP, if one compares it to the *per year* Global Gross Domestic Product (GDP) estimated at around 100 Trillion USD in 2022 and growing to 105 Trillion USD in 2023 (Aaron O’Neill, 2023; International Monetary Fund, 2023).
 In essence, the estimated total investment gap in climate fits into the economic growth of 1 year of the global economy.

 ### Economics {#economics}

-The first two decades of the 21st century have seen a flurry of new economic thinking, looking to challenge, improve or upgrade capitalism to match our current environmental, social, and technological situation, often called ***New Economics.*** Some of these include behavioral economics, regenerative capitalism, doughnut economics, ecological economics, blue economics, degrowth, attention economy, gift economy, intent economy, and others.
-There’s no lack of books on changing capitalism, which goes to show there’s readership for these ideas.
-But I’m not about to build a new economic theory as part of my thesis on design, so I’ll focus on the parts of economic theory I believe are relevant to designing for sustainability.
+The first two decades of the 21st century have seen a flurry of new economic thinking, looking to challenge, improve or upgrade capitalism to match our current environmental, social, and technological situation, often called ***New Economics.*** Some of these include behavioral economics, sustainable capitalism, regenerative capitalism, doughnut economics, ecological economics, blue economy, degrowth, attention economy, gift economy, intent economy, among others.
+There’s no lack of published books on changing capitalism, which goes to show there’s readership for these ideas.
+Build a new economic theory is out of scope for my thesis design, however I’ll focus on the parts of economic theory I believe are relevant for *interaction design*-ing for sustainability.

 #### New Metrics {#new-metrics}